Judge throws out civil trial claims against Taylor Swift

 Usually when as judge throws out claims in this manner, it means he or she has determined that as a matter of law, there wasn’t enough evidence presented during the trial, regarding this particular aspect of the case, for a reasonable jury to find in favor of the relevant party.

-Mueller sued Swift, saying her claim that he groped her is false, and caused him to be fired.
-Swift is counter-suing, claiming assault and battery for “offensive and harmful physical contact.”
+Mueller sued Taylor, saying her claim that he groped her is false, and caused him to be fired.
+Taylor is counter-suing, claiming assault and battery for “offensive and harmful physical contact.”
+Her portion of the suit will move forward.

 Closing arguments will come Monday, and the jury should get the case by Monday afternoon.